beam-campus/ex_webrtc_docker_debug/README.md

 # ex_webrtc_docker_debug

-This repository contains a minimalistic elixir application that adds the dependencies ex_webrtc and ex_sctp.
-Its  purpose is to build a minimal elixir application capable of running from a docker container and debugging it.
+This repository contains a minimalistic elixir application that adds the dependencies _ex_webrtc_ and _ex_sctp_.
+Its  purpose is to build a minimal elixir WebRTC application capable of running from a docker container.

 ## How to run